Ruprabhu25/Unitrans_Predictions/README.md

 # Unitrans_Predictions
-Gathering data on Unitrans bus arrival times vs real arrival times to create a model
+Gathering data on Unitrans bus arrival times vs real arrival times to determine if a suitable model exists.